 A lower temperature means less randomness; a temperature of 0 will always yield the same output.
 Lower temperatures (less than 1) are more appropriate when performing tasks that have a "correct" answer, like question answering or summarization.
 If the model starts repeating itself this is a sign that the temperature is too low.

-High temperature means more randomness, which can help the model give more creative outputs.
-If the model starts going off topic or giving non-sensical outputs, this is a sign that the temperature is too high.
+High temperature means more randomness and less grounding.
+This can help the model give more creative outputs, but if you're using retrieval augmented generation, it can also mean that it doesn't correctly use the context you provide.
+If the model starts going off topic, giving non-sensical outputs, or failing to ground properly, this is a sign that the temperature is too high.

 Temperature can be tuned for different problems, but most people will find that a temperature of 1 is a good starting point.